-This month the Harvard Business Review printed an article posing the question “When should we work with rivals?”
+This month the Harvard Business Review printed an article posing the question “When should we work with rivals?”.
+One of our training goals is Building Healthy Relationships.
+So, it would be reasonable for us to practice what we preach.

-Reading this particular article, I found myself reflecting on over a quarter of a century working in the field of supporting staff to understand behaviour.
-In that time, we’ve developed strong relationships with many of our commercial rivals.
-Timian originally worked with many of them in the late 1990’s when helping develop the BILD Code of Practice and we continue to work with them to this day.
+Reading this particular article, I found myself reflecting on over a quarter of a century supporting staff to understand behaviour.
+In that time, we’ve developed healthy relationships with many of our commercial rivals.
+Timian first worked with many of them in the late 1990’s.
+We were brought together to develop the BILD Code of Practice.

 We work in a field that is hard to easily define.
-We provide crisis management, physical interventions, positive behaviour support and ethical approaches to people who are in crisis and often the most vulnerable in society.
+Timian provides crisis management, physical interventions, positive behaviour support and ethical approaches training.
+We deliver this to staff who support people in crisis and often the most vulnerable in society.
 We have a common goal of treating people with dignity and valuing them as individuals.

-Clearly, ours is a niche field where collaboration is important, but we also have to be careful not to jeopardise our respective businesses as well.
+Clearly, ours is a niche field where collaboration is important.
+It is however also essential to not jeopardise our respective businesses as well.
 The word used in The Harvard Business Review is “co-opetition”

 There needs to be some clear setting conditions so collaboration can provide us with a win-win for all involved.
 We need a common goal; a compatible ethical base and we need to trust each other.
 On our Timian courses we discuss relationship building in the first chapter on core values.
 This chapter looks at the formula for making positive healthy relationships achievable.